Newtonian Telescope Basics

 As the above graphs illustrate, Newtonian equatorial telescopes are

 perhaps the second most owned telescopes.
-Yet the graph on the right shows
+Yet the graph on the bottom shows

 that Dobsonian telescopes get far more use than equatorial mounted

 Newtonians.
 If I had to guess why, I'd suspect that Dobsonians are preferred

 for use because of their simplicity and ease of setting up and operating.

 After the refractor, the next telescope design that came along was the